NuhkadievBS/react-native-camera/docs/tests.md

 export default RNCamera;
 ```

 You don't need to do anything else in your test, because Jest will use the mock in your test instead of the native module.
+I CHANGE

 ### Example